-- i) Apply condonement in up to 40 credits (down to a mark of 25%) where possible unless there is a compelling reason for why not do so do\. - ii) After the application of condonement, follow the guidance outlined below unless there is a strong justification for why not to do so.
+- i) Apply condonement in up to 40 credits (down to a mark of 25%) where possible unless there is a compelling reason for why not do so do. - ii) After the application of condonement, follow the guidance outlined below unless there is a strong justification for why not to do so.

 Total Credits Passed Recommendation

-80+ Progress to Level Five - to complete Level Four reassessments alongside Level Five
+80+ Progress to Level Five 1 - to complete Level Four reassessments alongside Level Five

-Progression will be for an Ordinary Degree where an eligible candidate has irredeemable failure (i.e., module recommendation = FF).

-50-75 Refer to Part Time study
+50-75 Repeat Year

 0-45 Fail and withdraw

-\Given that condonement cannot be applied to core modules, it is expected that the provision will be applied to non-core modules unless there is an exceptional reason for why not to do so.
+^{}Given that condonement cannot be applied to core modules, it is expected that the provision will be applied to non-core modules unless there is an exceptional reason for why not to do so.
 Such reasons might include:

-- o A failing profile which does not allow the student to progress even with condonements - A weak overall profile where, in the Board's judgement, the student's study at the next level would be seriously undermined by the application of condonement.
+- o A failing profile which does not allow the student to progress even with condonements - o A weak overall profile where, in the Board's judgement, the student's study at the next level would be seriously undermined by the application of condonement.